Plumbing Snake Denver

-A plumbing snake is a tool used to remove clogs in your metro Denver home.
-In addition to removing clogs, Go Direct’s technicians are able to use the sewer camera attached to the plumbing snake to inspect your sewer lines.
+A snake for plumbing purposes is a tool used to remove clogs in your metro Denver home.
+In addition to removing clogs, Go Direct’s sewer line repair technicians are able to use the sewer camera attached to the plumbing snake to inspect your sewer lines.

 In older metro Denver homes, we might find Orangeburg pipe (layers of wood pulp and pitch pressed together), which are susceptible to cracks and breaks from tree roots.
 We might also find vitreous clay pipes (VCP), which are prone to problems with tree roots, shifting, cracking or offsetting.
 If installed improperly or if you have a lot of ground settlement in your area, these pipes can have a belly (low spot).

 If the sewer camera uncovers buildup inside your pipes, we may recommend sewer line jetting to clean out your sewer line.
 If we find extensive damage to pipes, we will recommend either sewer line repair or sewer line replacement.